The polarimeter vector for $\tau \rightarrow 3 \pi\nu_{\tau}$ decays: Computation of the hadronic current

 \section{Computation of the hadronic current}

 The hadronic current, denoted by the symbol $J$, encapsulates the dynamics of hadronic interactions that are specific to each $\Pgt$ decay channel.
 For $\Pgt \to 3 \Pgp\Pgngt$ decays, it is not possible to derive an analytic expression for $J$ based on theory.
 Instead, one needs to assume a model and then determine the parameters of the model by a fit to experimental data.
-Different models for the decay $\Pgt \to 3 \Pgp\Pgngt$ have been proposed~\cite{Bowler:1988kf,Isgur:1988vm,Kuhn:1990ad,Feindt:1990ev,Kuhn:1992nz,Ecker:1988te,Ecker:1989yg,Dumm:2009va} and fitted to data~\cite{ARGUS:1992olh,OPAL:1997was,DELPHI:1998bhv,Shekhovtsova:2012ra,Nugent:2013hxa}.
+Different models for the decay $\Pgt \to 3 \Pgp\Pgngt$ have been proposed~\cite{Bowler:1988kf,Isgur:1988vm,Kuhn:1990ad,Feindt:1990ev,Kuhn:1992nz,GomezDumm:2003ku,Dumm:2009va} and fitted to data~\cite{ARGUS:1992olh,OPAL:1997was,DELPHI:1998bhv,Shekhovtsova:2012ra,Nugent:2013hxa}.
 Our algorithm is based on the fit performed by the CLEO collaboration to data recorded in the decay channel $\Pgtm \to \Pgpm\Pgpz\Pgpz\Pgngt$~\cite{CLEO:1999rzk}.
-The CLEO fit is the default hadronic current for the decay channels $\Pgtm \to \Pgpm\Pgpp\Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgpz\Pgngt$ in the Monte Carlo program \textsc{TAUOLA}~\cite{Jadach:1990mz}.
+The CLEO fit and the fit based on the Resonance Chiral theory~\cite{GomezDumm:2003ku,Dumm:2009va,Ecker:1988te,Ecker:1989yg} are implemented in recent versions of the Monte Carlo (MC) program \textsc{TAUOLA}~\cite{Jadach:1990mz,Shekhovtsova:2012ra,Nugent:2013hxa}.
+See Ref.~\cite{Was:2015laa} for a comparison of both fits.
+The CLEO fit is also used to compute the hadronic current for the decay channels $\Pgtm \to \Pgpm\Pgpp\Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgpz\Pgngt$ in the program TauSpinner~\cite{Czyczula:2012ny}.
+The latter allows to simulate different $\Pgt$ polarization and spin correlation states via MC reweighting.

-The fit includes seven resonances to model the substructure of the $\Pai$ decay and makes the following ansatz for the contribution of these resonances to the hadronic current:
+The CLEO fit includes seven resonances to model the substructure of the $\Pai$ decay and makes the following ansatz for the contribution of these resonances to the hadronic current:

 where the symbol $B_{\Pa}(s)$ denotes the Breit-Wigner function of the $\Pai$ meson, $\beta_{i}$ are complex coupling constants, and the symbols $j_{i}^{\mu}$ refer to the amplitudes of the seven resonances.